ElnurBDa/linux-commands-course/markdown_files/practice.md

 **Objective**: Master text processing and pipeline operations.

 **Tasks**:
-1. Count how many users have `/bin/bash` in `/etc/passwd`
+1. Count how many users have `/bin/bash` in `/etc/passwd`.
+(Research what is /etc/passwd for?)
 2. Redirect all output of `ls -lh /etc` into a file called `etc_list.txt`
 3. Append the current date to that same file using `>>`
 4. Create two text files with names and merge them using `paste`
-5. Compare two text files for common lines using `comm`
-6. Use a pipeline with `tee` to save and count results simultaneously
+5. Use a pipeline with `tee` to save and count results simultaneously
-7. Count lines, words, and characters in `/etc/passwd`
+6. Count lines, words, and characters in `/etc/passwd`

 ---